DIY Garden Beds: An In-Depth Guide to the Beginner

 Water Consistently

-DIY garden beds tend to dry out quicker than in-ground beds Water your plants early in the morning and monitor the soil moisture frequently.
+Plants in DIY garden beds are also likely to dry out faster than those in in-ground beds.
+Water your plants early in the morning and check the moisture of the soil often.
+This can be made very easy by use of a drip irrigation system.

 Use Mulch